List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 A Magus who hailed from the remote base in the Wandering Sea, Sion is a member of the Atlas Institute.
 She is shown to be very talented and devoted to her research with a positive thinking which let to her becoming the youngest alchemist to ever qualify as an instructor in Atlas.
 She is also greatly prepared, predicting the invasion of the Foreign God that would wipe out humanity in 3 months.
 After assisting the surviving members of the Chaldea Security Organization, she and her servant Captain converted the base into a replica of the old base, and forming the group Novum Chaldea.
+By the end of the story during the collapse of Lostbelt 0, she stayed behind the damaged Storm Border alongside Nemo as the ship is destroyed, killing both of them in the collapse.